Oenologist

 Wine world

-In ancient Rome, women were threatened with the death penalty if they were caught drinking wine – a kiss was enough to check.
+In the ancient wine world of Rome, women could be punished for drinking wine – a kiss was enough to check.

 Judge wine